256hz/hh-frontend/README.md

 - Navigate pages below using numbers or arrows.
 - Click on the Random button to get a hero view of a random color.
 - Filter colors using sidebar menu.
 Deactivate filter by clicking on the same filter again, or on the logo in the top left.
-- Site is vagely responsive, although the hero color looks pretty silly.
+- Site is vagely responsive, although the hero color looks pretty silly on mobile.
+- You can type in the search bar, but it won't do anything.

 ### STRUCTURE
 - App (colors and filtering live here)